EndNote Basics: Home

 Downloading the Software

-The University Libraries currently offers EndNote version 20 for Windows and Macintosh.
+The University Libraries currently offers EndNote versions 21 and 20 for Windows and Macintosh.
 It is available for full-time faculty, staff, and students.

 Go to UB's EndNote page to download links for the software and read installation instructions.